naglissul/dev-standards/README.md

 # dev-standards
-Here I will be listing the standards I use for software development
+Here I will be listing the standards I use for software development (and also some templates to start development)
 - Versioning (semantic versioning)
 - Tests and their structure
 - Deployment process (pipelines, dockers and stuff like that)